 NATO communication and information systems (CIS) will guarantee efficient collaboration and sharing of ISR data, products and applications between the Allies.
 This is the core business of NATO’s Joint ISR effort.

-NATO’s 2012 Chicago Summit established the objective to strengthen cooperation and ensure tighter connections between Allied forces.
-During the Summit, the Allied Heads of State and Government expressed the ambition to provide NATO with an enduring and permanently available JISR capability, giving the Alliance the eyes and ears it needs to achieve strategic decision advantage.
+During the 2012 NATO Summit in Chicago, Allied Heads of State and Government expressed the ambition to provide NATO with an enduring and permanently available JISR capability, giving the Alliance the eyes and ears it needs to achieve strategic decision advantage.
 At the 2014 Wales Summit, Allies reconfirmed that Joint ISR remained a high NATO priority.

-At their meeting on 10 February 2016, defence ministers declared IOC for Joint, Intelligence, Surveillance and Reconnaissance.
-It represents a significant achievement, enabling better connectivity between NATO and Allies’ capabilities and enhancing situational awareness throughout the NATO Response Force (NRF).
+At their meeting on 10 February 2016, Allied defence ministers declared initial operational capability (IOC) for Joint, Intelligence, Surveillance and Reconnaissance.
+This represented a significant achievement, enabling better connectivity between NATO and Allies’ capabilities and enhancing situational awareness throughout the NATO Response Force (NRF).

-IOC is only the first milestone for the JISR initiative.
-Further work is conducted to sustain these achievements and expand them beyond the scope of the NRF.
+IOC was only the first milestone for the JISR initiative.
+Further work was conducted to sustain these achievements and expand them beyond the scope of the NRF.
 In view of today’s rapidly changing security environment, JISR continues to adapt to ensure that the Alliance has the information and intelligence needed to make the right decisions at the right time.
 This is why NATO Allies endorsed a new strategy in October 2020.
-The strategy will help develop and field interoperable intelligence capabilities in a more agile manner, harvesting the power of cutting-edge technologies, such as big data, artificial intelligence and autonomous systems.
+The strategy and its implementation elements guide the development and fielding of interoperable intelligence capabilities in a more agile manner, harvesting the power of cutting-edge technologies, such as big data, artificial intelligence and autonomous systems.